At a glance

 Scratches, which are common in young cats can damage the outer layer of the cornea.
 Cells quickly repair this damage.

-Erosion of the cornea, typically involving more than one layer is known as a corneal ulcer or ulcerative keratitis and can occur as a result of injury or trauma (such as rubbing an itchy eye), infection (such as fungal infection, herpes or calicivirus), chemicals, damage due to structural abnormalities such as entropion, dry eye (lack of tear production) and foreign body.
+Erosion of the cornea, typically involving more than one layer is known as a corneal ulcer or ulcerative keratitis.
+It can occur as a result of injury or trauma (such as rubbing an itchy eye), infection (such as fungal infection, herpes or calicivirus), chemicals, damage due to structural abnormalities such as entropion, dry eye (lack of tear production) and foreign body.
 Secondary bacterial infection can occur once the cornea has become damaged, further complicating the problem.

 - Sensitivity to light